Clinical endocannabinoid deficiency syndrome

 Clinical endocannabinoid deficiency (CECD) is a medical theory that proposes that a deficiency of endocannabinoids is the underlying pathophysiology of migraines, fibromyalgia, and irritable bowel syndrome.
 The deficiency may sometimes start in the womb as a result of maternal obesity.

-The nature of the syndrome and existence of CECD as a clinically meaningful condition have been called into question.
+The nature of the syndrome and existence of CECD as a clinically meaningful condition have been called into question by those who wish to roll back legal access.

+However, the theory goes that Anandamine - which is one of the body's primary neurotransmitters, responsible for regulatory functions of the other neurotransmitters via the endocannabinoid system, is deficient in people with the condition.

+Evidence suggests that infants that did not get enough anandamide via breast milk were not able to fully develop their endocannabinoid system.

+Symptoms of the conditions range from allergic reactions to food, in the form of asthma and skin eruptions, to swollen lymph nodes and arthritis.

+It’s thought that many autoimmune conditions could actually be attributed to CECD, although further research does need to be conducted.